Coelho04/timelogger/README.md

 In the api you all the endpoints needed to manage projects and times registration.
 For instance you can:

 Get a paginated list of a project.
 Delete a project
 Update a project

 Get a paginated list of a registered times by project id.
 Delete a time registration
 Update a time registration

-There you already have the endpoints for a given operator (header: operatorId).

-Get All Collisions Events
-Get A Single Collision Event
-Get All Collision Events in a Warning State (Collision Probability >= 0.75)
-Cancel A Collision Event
-Delete A Collision Event

 To run this project you will need both .NET 8 and Node installed on your environment.

 ## Considerations